PLPAcademy/day-3-assignment-kathleenjebet/README.md

 What is the purpose of setting a root password during MySQL installation?

-B) To secure your MySQL installation with a super-secret password
+ ANS B) To secure your MySQL installation with a super-secret password

 How do you begin managing your database after installing MySQL?

-B) Launch MySQL Workbench and connect to your MySQL Server
+ANS B) Launch MySQL Workbench and connect to your MySQL Server